niemopen/ntac-admin/README.md

 The NTAC is a Technical Steering Committee within the OASIS Open Project known as [NIEMOpen](https://github.com/niemopen/oasis-open-project).
 The NTAC is responsible for transforming the business requirements of NIEM into its technical architecture.

 * Our meeting agenda and minutes are available on the [Meetings page](meetings/README.md).
-* Some of the working notes discussed at NTAC meetings may be found on the [Documents page](documents/README.md); Large or complex examples for those discussions may be found on the [Examples page](examples/README.md);
+* Some of the working notes discussed at NTAC meetings may be found on the [Documents page](documents/README.md).
+  * Large or complex examples for those discussions may be found on the [Examples page](examples/README.md)
-  NTAC discussions may also be found in the [Discussions tab](https://github.com/niemopen/ntac-admin/discussions).
+  * NTAC discussions may also be found in the [Discussions tab](https://github.com/niemopen/ntac-admin/discussions).

 * Documents intended for publication are on the [Project Notes](project-notes/README.md) page.
+* Software tools provided by NIEMOpen are described on the [Tools](tools/README.md) page.

 ## Co-Chairs